 Duties.
-Equiniti Trust Company d/b/a EQ Shareowner Services, serves as the registrar and transfer agent for the common units.
+EQ Shareowner Services, a division of Equiniti Trust Company, serves as the registrar and transfer agent for the common units.
 We will pay all fees charged by the transfer agent for transfers of common units except the following, which must be paid by common unitholders:

-- surety bond premiums to replace lost or stolen certificates, taxes and other governmental charges; - · special charges for services requested by a common unitholder; and - other similar fees or charges.
+- surety bond premiums to replace lost or stolen certificates, taxes and other governmental charges; - special charges for services requested by a common unitholder; and - other similar fees or charges.